 What Else Can Sugar Do?

 Too much sugar in children can mimic cold and allergy symptoms.
 Chronic runny noses, cough and other symptoms of sinus infection might not just be related to the weather or kids passing colds around the school.
-It may actually be an affect of too much sugar.
+It may actually be an effect of too much sugar.
 Some children are even diagnosed with allergies without having any testing.
 It’s not allergies, it’s the effects of too much sugar.

 Too much sugar can weaken the immune system.
 When too much sugar is consumed, it disrupts the balance between good and bad bacteria, and weakened immune systems lead to children getting colds.
 Reducing sugar can help reduce the symptoms of the colds children do get.